µBITX: Lets you Explore the World ($150 USD)

-Build the µBITX transceiver in an evening.
+Assemble the µBITX transceiver in an hour with just a screwdriver!
 A general coverage, 10 watts HF SSB/CW transceiver kit with features you NEED for operating ease, convenience and versatility.
 It works from 3 MHz to 30 MHz, with up to 10 watts on SSB and CW, with a very sensitive receiver.
 It features digital tuning, dual VFOs, RIT, CW Keyer and more.

 Small is QRP